 - Speaking of Soledad, the City of Soledad received a 2008 Transportation Excellence Award for their bicycle lanes.
 Trying out those lanes, and visiting Soledad HER Helmet Thursdays spots like Hahn SLH Estate Winery, La Plaza Bakery & Cafe, and Marisco’s Puerto Nuevo, are good reasons for visitors and residents alike to explore the Soledad area by bike.

 - Fort Ord Dunes State Park is a spectacular place for those who want a very safe place to bike (miles of Class I path) yet with wide open spaces (no heavy pedestrian or bike traffic–yet anyway!).
-Here are some tips: (a) This is terrific for families with children.
+If you’re able, bike it with others on May’s Intergenerational Ride for Bike Week.
+Or, if doing it on your own, here are some tips: (a) This is terrific for families with children.
 Please observe proper lane usage (easy on this boldly striped 3-lane bike/multi-use path).
 Why?
 Unlike the bike paths in town, these wide open bikeways are also a suitable place for cyclists who want to zip along, whether because they’re touring and need to make miles, or are racers in training, or just someone loving the joy of speed. (b) The Fort Ord Dunes State Park bikeways are also great for those who are less inclined to stop at restaurants and enjoy the bustle of town, and who would instead prefer packing a picnic and riding where a fair bit of solitude is ensured.
 (This isn’t a remote location though; it’s parallel to Highway 1, so in some areas, you’ll hear the hum of motor vehicle traffic in the distance.)
 There are occasional picnic tables alongside the path; please pack out your garbage.
 There are restaurants in Marina, not far from the Fort Ord Dunes State Park.
 Here’s how to reach them:

 Coming from the parking lot, bike north on the Monterey Bay Sanctuary Scenic Trail, and watch for a cluster of signs just after a short hill, reading: (1) “Welcome to the Fort Ord Dunes section of the Santuary Trail,” with text and drawings; (2) “Fort Ord Dunes State Park”; (3) a directional sign reading “City of Seaside & Beach Access” / “Sanctuary Scenic Trail/Monterey Bay National Marine Sanctuary” with an arrow pointing to indicate Seaside & the beach access are south.Exit the Monterey Bay Sanctuary Scenic Trail by that cluster of signs, going outside the chain-link fence.
 Turn left (go north) on another bike path.
 You will be leaving the beautifully maintained path that was paved and striped in 2011, but entering another Class I bike path, the George Takahashi Bicycle Path.Bike on the George Takahashi Bicycle Path a short distance, and you’ll see you are parallel to Del Monte Boulevard.
 The first traffic signal is Reindollar Avenue.
 Got kids?
 Remind them to press the crossing button, since vehicle traffic is coming off the freeway here. (c) When it comes to the dunes or beach at Fort Ord Dunes State Park, bicycles are not allowed.
 For more about this area, click here.
 Be aware that much info found online–even posted by well-known publications –is not accurate.
 And with state budget restrictions, even the .gov info may be outdated.
 Ask a local!